 We aim to provide a broad and balanced programme for our children encompassing major sports.
 Much of this activity will be included in lessons, but sometimes is held during lunchtimes and after school.
-We encourage children to participate in sporting activities and offer a wide range of clubs such as athletics, baseball, basketball, cricket, cross country, dodgeball, football, gymnastics, judo, karate, netball, street dance and tennis.
+We encourage children to participate in sporting activities and currently offer the following clubs: athletics, baseball, basketball, cheerleading, cricket, cross country, dodgeball, football, gymnastics, judo, karate, netball, rugby and street dance.

 Our house captains and sports leaders have the opportunity to organise and run inter-house competitions.
-Sports day is held each year in July involving all children in a competitive, inter-house athletics competition, with the house relay races being the culmination.
+Sports day is held each year involving all children in a competitive, inter-house athletics competition, with the house relay races being the culmination.
 We encourage all children to participate in sport for enjoyment and the excitement of competition.
 If children do not participate, then we encourage them to support their teams.
 This builds a sense of belonging and loyalty to their peers, to their house and to their school.